 Both belts are made of a thick, long-lasting foam that doesn’t chafe your back, or ride upwards as you are working out, whether it’s in the deep end or when doing water aerobics.

-3/ Pool Noodle
+3. Pool Noodle

 Pool noodles can play just about any role you can think of in the water.

-It’s a toy for kids to play with (and usually slap each other silly with), it’s a great swimming aid for kids who are getting comfortable in the water, and it’s also a flotation device for adults who are doing water exercise.
+It’s a toy for kids to play with (and usually slap each other silly with), it’s a great swimming aid for kids who are getting comfortable in the water, and it’s also a flotation and resistance device for adults who are doing water exercise.